dpayne5532/MakeChangeInC/README.md

 This is my takehome project in its most basic form.
 Once compiled, this program will take a double as an input and return change amounts using the highest denomonations of US currency.

-My primary challenges in this project were as follows:
+My primary challenges in this project were:

 1: I have very, very little experience with the C language.
 I started with a 4 hour [YouTube tutorial](https://youtu.be/0Sg6QHmlFJE) on C for beginners to accomplish this.